jetthoughts/jt.github.io/_posts/blog/2015-04-21-visualization-of-your-code.markdown

 ---

 <img src="https://cloud.githubusercontent.com/assets/5908100/7250573/4be4477e-e82c-11e4-8c1a-24204d856290.jpg" class="left" style="margin-right: 1em;" />
 Working at long and big projects, it is fun to see on a release date how this project was built: who worked at a particular part; when a new guy joined the project,  deleted some code and did refactoring; or when the lead developer went to vacation.
 There is a lot of such tools, you can even use a browser version.
-But I still prefer using `gource`.
+But I still prefer using `gource` (https://github.com/acaudwell/Gource)

 This story would be about how to setup and automize video creation, what general issues you will encounter and other stuff.

 <!--cut-->

 It is an old tool.
-I started using it in 2009 when we finished the next sprint. https://github.com/acaudwell/Gource
+I started using it in 2009 when we finished the next sprint.

-## Step 1: Installation
+### Step 1: Installation

 Ok, you wouldn't believe me, but I use ... use ... *MacOS* :)